VrushankPatel/Leader-Election-Playground/SPECIFICATION.md

 - All features implemented, tested, and linted; project ready for benchmarking and production use.
 - Code formatting and linting completed with black, isort, and flake8.
 - CI pipeline passing with tests and linting.
+- Benchmark runs completed for normal (3 nodes), single_node_crash (5 nodes), network_partition (5 nodes), message_delay (5 nodes), packet_loss (5 nodes) scenarios with 5 runs each using bully algorithm.

+Pending work:
+- Increase benchmark runs to 20 per scenario for statistical significance.
+- Add scenarios for 7-node clusters.
+- Add scenarios for raft and zab algorithms.
+- Implement timed actions in orchestrator for flapping partitions and node restarts.
+- Add flapping and restart with persistence scenarios.
+- Generate final benchmark report with graphs and analysis.